prof-rossetti/internet-technologies/projects/personal-website/project.md

 Category | Requirement | Weight
 --- | --- | ---
-Website Hosting | Website is publicly accessible on the Internet (i.e. hosted via GitHub Pages). | 20% Website Structure | Website has at least three navigable pages, with consistent navigation across all pages. | 15% Website Structure | HTML documents are reasonably well organized and include the required elements. | 15% Website Style | Website is reasonably well styled. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website content is creative and unique. | 10% Dev Process | Submitted via remote Git repository which reflects an incremental revision history. | 20%
+Website Hosting | Website is publicly accessible on the Internet (i.e. hosted via GitHub Pages). | 20% Website Structure | Website has at least three navigable pages (or sections), with consistent navigation across all pages. | 15%
+Website Structure | HTML documents are reasonably well organized and include the required elements. | 10% Website Style | Website is reasonably well styled.
+Ideally the site looks professional and polished. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website content is engaging, creative, and unique. | 15% Dev Process | Submitted via remote Git repository which reflects an incremental revision history. | 20%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

 If experiencing navigation or functionality error(s) while evaluating the website, evaluators are advised to reduce the grade by between 4% and 25%, depending on the circumstances and severity of the error(s).

-In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 4% and 15% "engagement points" to be applied as extra credit.
+In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators may award between 4% and 15% "engagement points" to be applied as extra credit.